-Subordinated Contract Obligation shall mean any payment obligation (other than a payment obligation constituting Parity Debt or Subordinated Indebtedness) arising under (a) any Credit Facility which has been designated as constituting a "Subordinated Contract Obligation" in a certificate of an Authorized Officer delivered to the Trustee, (b) any Qualified Swap or portion thereof which has been designated as constituting a "Subordinated Contract Obligation" in a certificate of an Authorized Officer delivered to the Trustee; and (c) any other contract, agreement or other obligation of the Authority designated as constituting a "Subordinated Contract Obligation" in a certificate of an Authorized Officer delivered to the Trustee; and (c) any other contract, agreement or other obligation of the Authority designated as constituting a "Subordinated Contract Obligation in a certificate of an Authorized Officer delivered to the Trustee.
-Each Subordinated Contract Obligation in a certificate of an Authorized Officer delivered to the Trustee.
-Each Subordinated Contract Obligation in a certificate of any portion of the Trust Estate securing Subordinated Contract Obligations shall be payable and secured in a manner permitted by Article V, and any lien on and pledge of any portion of the Trust Estate securing Subordinated Contract Obligations shall be junior and inferior to the lien on and pledge of the Trust Estate herein created for the payment of the Obligations and Parity Debt.
+Subordinated Contract Obligation shall mean any payment obligation (other than a payment obligation constituting Parity Debt or Subordinated Indebtedness) arising under (a) any Credit Facility which has been designated as constituting a "Subordinated Contract Obligation" in a certificate of an Authorized Officer delivered to the Trustee, (b) any Qualified Swap or portion thereof which has been designated as constituting a "Subordinated Contract Obligation" in a certificate of an Authorized Officer delivered to the Trustee; and (c) any other contract, agreement or other obligation of the Authority designated as constituting a "Subordinated Contract Obligation in a certificate of an Authorized Officer delivered to the Trustee.
+Each Subordinated Contract Obligation shall be payable and secured in a manner permitted by Article V, and any lien on and pledge of any portion of the Trust Estate securing Subordinated Contract Obligations shall be junior and inferior to the lien on and pledge of the Trust Estate herein created for the payment of the Obligations and Parity Debt.